 Another common symptom of all forms of dementia is wandering, which can pose great safety risks.
 Other symptoms are specific to certain types of dementia, such as the tremors and other motion function issues that people with Parkinson’s often develop as a result of the disease.

 Alzheimer’s disease doesn’t progress at a predictable rate.
-For some people, the symptoms will develop slowly over more than a decade, while for others, the disease can seem to worsen rapidly in just a few years.
-According to the Mayo Clinic, people with Alzheimer’s live eight to 10 years after diagnosis on average, though some live twice as long.
+For some people, the symptoms will develop slowly during the course of decades, while for others, the disease can seem to worsen rapidly in just a few years.
+According to the association, people with Alzheimer’s live four to eight years after diagnosis, but can live as long as 20 years, depending on other factors.

 While Alzheimer’s stages aren’t crisply demarcated — and everyone’s experience with the disease’s progression will be unique — doctors have identified three main stages that most people with the disease experience.